|

 Canada.
 Online (Accessed March 2014.) |

-Yvonne Valleau Wildman |
+Yvonne 'Val' Valleau-Wildman |

 née Valleau.
 Born August 1, 1923, Portland, Oregon,

 U.S.A.
-Her family lived in Portland 7 years before
+Died December 21, 2023, Her family lived in Portland

-returning home to Kindersley, Saskatchewan when Yvonne
+returning home to Kindersley, Saskatchewan, when Yvonne

 children her father searched for work in British